creationix/uscript/README.md

 ## Registers

 The VM has a sliding window of registers.
-In any particular function invocation the window will be able to see 16 slots in the stack as registers 0-15.
+In any particular function invocation the window will be able to see up to 16 slots in the stack as registers 0-15.
 This window will slide during function calls so that subroutines don't clobber state of their callers.

 Also each VM will have 16 global slots where other robots can read and write values.

+## Values

+The μScript language will have a few basic value types that can be stored on the stack.
+For now there are just two types, but more may be added later.

+ - Integer - This is a 32-bit signed integer.

+ - Data - This is a resizable and mutable array of 8-bit bytes.
+It can be used to store strings or app data.
+Duplicated copies of this value on the stack will share the same backing store.
+The memory released when the window slides above the top copy.

+## Expression Trees

+Expressions in μScript can be rich expression trees.
+This keeps the core opcodes simple yet powerful.

+ - get(n) - Read stack slot
+ - set(n, v) - Write stack slot
+ - check(n) - Read network slot
+ - send(a, n, v) - Network write slot
+ - write(pin, value) - Write to GPIO pin
+ - read(pin) - Read from GPIO pin
+ - Arithmetic: integer input(s), integer outputs.
+   - a + b
+   - a - b
+   - a * b
+   - a / b
+   - a % b
+   - -a
+ - Comparisons: output is 1 for true, 0 for false.
+   - a > b
+   - a < b
+   - a >= b
+   - a <= b
+   - a == b
+   - a != b
+   - !a
+ - Logic: output preserves values when possible.
+Code short-circuits.
+   - a and b
+   - a or b
+   - a xor b
+   - not a
+ - Bit Operations
+   - a & b
+   - a | b
+   - a ^ b
+   - a >> b
+   - a << b
+   - ~a

-## Opcodes
+## Control Flow

-TODO: define opcodes
+TODO: Define control flow